9 Best Ways to Prevent Debit Card Fraud

 By this point, it may feel like the millionth time you’ve come across this (or a very similar) sentence.
 This is the easy stuff.
 You accidently clicked on a bad link, and now neon text is flashing, an obvious warning sign.
 However, fraud campaigns are evolving, adapting to social media.

-Have you ever come across a Facebook ad offering a free item?
+Here’s a common example: have you ever come across a Facebook ad offering a free item?
 Proceed with caution (or not at all!).
 The catch: shipping.
 You’ll need to provide a credit or debit card to cover shipping.
 Ultimately, you’re giving up a lot more than $5 shipping.
 Hackers will keep or sell your personal information, so they can steal more later.

 3. Holiday Card Hacking